American Society of Plastic Surgeons

 Gender-Affirming Surgery

-Gender-affirming surgery is a surgical procedure by which a transgender person's physical appearance and function of their existing sexual characteristics are altered to resemble those socially associated with their identified gender.
+Gender-affirming surgery is a field where a transgender person's physical appearance and function are altered to resemble their identified gender.
 This includes facial feminization or masculinization, breast augmentation or mastectomy, vaginoplasties and phalloplasties.
-Nguyen PD et al. demonstrated that trainees were prepared to address plastic surgery-related transgender concerns and felt that plastic surgeons are the most appropriate specialty referral for each type of gender-affirming surgery.
 Several fellowships in this field have recently become available to trainees seeking additional training.

 Images: Chen K, et al. Facial Recognition Neural Networks Confirm Success of Facial Feminization Surgery.
 Plast Reconstr Surg.
 2020 Jan;145(1):203-209. doi: 10.1097/PRS.0000000000006342.